 Our dog has been living in an apartment for a year now, after moving from his first apartment that he was trained in, and he is completely relaxed and at home.
 He knows when he has his walks, he knows where to find everything and he loves the cosy corners he has around the apartment.
 When we’re in, we ensure we have the windows open, not just to let a breeze in but to allow the smells of the outside in.
 He loves sitting on the ottoman taking in all the smells and sounds and catching a glimpse of the street below, always make sure your dog is properly supervised when the windows are open and that he isn’t able to jump!

 Training your puppy to live in an apartment and be properly potty trained can take anything from a few weeks to a few months.
 It all depends on your consistency, the stubbornness and obedience of your dog and the number of accidents.
 In general, a dog will be trained by 5 months old.
 Remember: a dog can hold themselves for around one hour for every month of their life.
 Never scold a puppy for having an accident.
 They don’t respond well to negative reinforcement, all you’ll do is impart fear.
-Stick to positive reinforcements and your pup will love his apartment in no time.

 Article by Lauren Bate (diaryofaspanglishgirl.com)